 Declaring the Minor

 PLEASE NOTE: To become a journalism minor, you must be declared into the minor.
-There are no pre-requisites, but students can only declare the minor by meeting with the journalism adviser.
+There are no pre-requisites, but students can only declare the minor by meeting or emailing the journalism adviser.
 Contact her by email or during her walk-in hours: Wednesday or Thursday, 10-11:30 a.m. and Friday, 1:30-3 p.m.

 All of the classes in the minor are separate from classes offered to majors, providing students a focused, rigorous experience to help them best apply journalism skills to their individual majors and careers.
 Most of the classes are taught in the summer by experienced full-time faculty – all with professional journalism experience - and some classes are taught online to provide students the most flexibility.
 The program is designed so five of the six courses can be completed in one summer with the final course being completed in a fall semester.
 Additionally, students could take the courses over several summers and one fall.